Zero-sum constants related to the Jacobi symbol

 \section{Abstract}

-For an abelian group $G$, the Davenport constant $D(G)$ is defined to be the smallest natural number $k$, such that any sequence of $k$ elements in $G$ has a subsequence whose sum is zero (the identity element).
-We classify the extremal sequences for two weighted versions of this constant for the group $\Z_n$, where the weight sets are defined using the Jacobi symbol.
+For a weight-set $A\su \Z_n$, the $A$-weighted Davenport constant $D_A(n)$ is defined to be the smallest natural number $k$ such that any sequence of $k$ elements in $\Z_n$ has an $A$-weighted zero-sum subsequence and the constant $C_A(n)$ is defined to be the smallest natural number $k$ such that any sequence of $k$ elements in $\Z_n$ has an $A$-weighted zero-sum subsequence of consecutive terms.